Python

 - content_md5 (string) – The MD5 hash of the object referenced by

-. - content_type (string) – The content type of the object referenced by
+resource. - content_type (string) – The content type of the object referenced by

 Return type: string